 The Professional Standards Unit maintains training records and ensures that officers receive the proper amount and type of training each year.
-In 2014, Paducah Police officers received a total of 9586 hours of training.
-In-house training includes the annual firearms training, driver's training, defensive tactics training, Verbal JudoTM and others.
+Paducah Police officers receive an average of more than 9000 training hours per year.
+In-house training includes the annual firearms training, de-escalation tactics, precision driving, defensive tactics training, CPR/first aid, Taer, active shooter, and others.
 Officers also attended their 40-hour state peace officer certification courses in a variety of disciplines.

 To maintain a high level of training but to minimize the effect on the budget, the department has implemented more in-house training plans in addition to increasing the number of train-the-trainer type classes where a couple of officers are sent to attend instructor-level courses with the expectation that they come back and administer training to the rest of the workforce.

 The Paducah Police Department's instructors are efficient in several areas including firearms, defensive driving tactics, Taser, pepperball, chemical munitions, defensive tactics, CPR, mobile field force, and baton use.
 Each instructor is certified and proficient in the discipline they teach.
 Other areas of training include civil rights training and the technique called Verbal JudoTM, a course in tactical communications designed to help officers persuade confrontational people into compliance without having to resort to physical force.

 Training Officer Scotty Davis is responsible for organizing and scheduling all training for sworn and civilian employees.
 He is also the Chief Firearms Instructor and is certified in several other areas of training.
 In his capacity as the Chief Firearms Instructor, he oversees all firearms training, weapons, ammo, and upgrades for the department.
 He is the point of contact for new recruits and remains their liaison officer until they graduate from the academy.